orb-community/orb-website/docs/install.md

 This will pull Orb’s containers from [Docker Hub](https://hub.docker.com/u/ns1labs) and start all services.
 You may run `docker ps` to confirm all services started successfully.

-If you are running on your local machine, then upon success the Orb UI will be available at [https://localhost/](https://localhost/)
+If you are running on your local machine, upon success the Orb UI will be available at [https://localhost/](https://localhost/)

 !!! bug